 For fields with previous soil tests, or for fields where soil tests are not part of phosphorus and potassium rate decisions, a credit can be given for phosphorus and potassium not removed this year; and rates can be reduced by the amount of this credit, with no risk of yield loss.
 For example, a phosphorus credit would be (projected P removal at yield goal) minus (actual P removal at actual yield).
 The phosphorus removal is calculated as (Yield) times (Grain P concentration).
-Grain P and K concentrations can be found on pages 12 and 20, respectively, of Soil Test Interpretations and Recommendations Handbook (PDF).
+Grain P and K concentrations can be found on pages 12 and 20, respectively, of the University of Missouri publication Soil Test Interpretations and Recommendations Handbook (PDF).

 How much of the nitrogen applied to my corn crop will be available for fall-seeded small grains?